grigoart/js-canvas-engine/README.md

 	Void render(Canvas canvas)
 }

-# Used for working with user inputs such as mouse and keyboard.
+# Used to work with user inputs such as mouse and keyboard.
-# Provides arrays of pressed keys and pressed mouse buttons.
+# Provides an array of keystrokes and mouse button presses at each frame.
-# Also provides mouse position [x, y] on canvas element.
+# It also provides the mouse position [x, y] on the canvas element.
 #
 class InputManager {
 	InputManager(Playground playground)